Z Force (Bangladesh)

-Z Force, also known as Tura Brigade, was the first military brigade of Bangladesh Forces formed during the Liberation War of Bangladesh in 1971 under Major Ziaur Rahman along with the consent of the revolutionary government of Bangladesh in exile.
+Z Force, also known as the Tura Brigade, was the first military brigade of Bangladesh Forces, formed during the Liberation War of Bangladesh in 1971 under Major Ziaur Rahman along with the consent of the revolutionary government of Bangladesh in exile.
 The brigade was formed with the 1st, 3rd and 8th Battalion of East Bengal Regiment on 7 July 1971.
 It is the first ever complete brigade formed during the Liberation War of Bangladesh in 1971.

 Background

 Bangladeshi military officers of various cantonments revolted against the Pakistani Army and started fighting against them with limited ammunition on the night of 25 March 1971 after the crackdown by Pakistani Army.
 But soon the military officers of Bangladesh Forces realised that such non-planned attack or resistance will not be able to create huge casualties of the foes.
 So they decided to form some sectors from which they can fight properly.

-The guerrillas sent from the India during May–June to various sectors were ill-equipped and not properly trained and hence were unsuccessful in almost every operations.
+The guerrillas sent from India during May–June to various sectors were ill-equipped and not properly trained and hence were unsuccessful in almost every operation.
 Most of the guerrillas were caught or shot dead by Pakistani Army.

 The lack of communication between the Sector Commanders and the Indian Military Officers also created major casualties to the guerrillas sent by the Indian officers to Bangladesh.
 Wherever the guerrillas were caught or killed, Pakistani Army in search of the other members of them used to start arson in many villages and killed numerous innocent people to take revenge.

-In this situation, senior military officers assumed that the war will continue for a long time and decided to form some brigades to fight with the Pakistani Army more effectively, especially in the frontiers.
+In this situation, senior military officers assumed that the war will continue for a long time and decided to form some brigades to fight against the Pakistani Army more effectively, especially in the frontiers.

 Inception

 After the sector commanders' meeting held at 8, Theater Road of Kolkata, the first brigade of Bangladesh Forces was formed.
 Major Ziaur Rahman, who was promoted to Lieutenant Colonel during the Liberation War of Bangladesh was the senior most officer amongst the officers present there and he was given the command of the force.

 Though the brigade was formed after the meeting, the decision to form the force was decided earlier.
-Chief of Bangladesh Forces MAG Osmani himself told Major Moinul Hossain about the decision on 13 June 1971.
+Chief of Bangladesh Forces M.A.G Osmani himself told Major Moinul Hossain about the decision on 13 June 1971.
 But according to the gazette of the Government of Bangladesh the force is known to be formed on 7 July 1971.

 The headquarters of the brigade was at Teldhala of Tura in India.